rwindsor1/SpineNet/README.md

 - 't2_lumbar_scan_2': [Case Contributed by Dr Henry Knipe](https://radiopaedia.org/cases/schmorl-node-acute-10?lang=gb)
 - 'stir_whole_spine': [Case contributed by Dr Ian Bickle](https://radiopaedia.org/cases/normal-mri-whole-spine-3-t?lang=gb)

-To do:
-- [x] Detection and labelling pipeline
-- [x] Grading pipeline
-- [x] Basic Tutorials on using SpineNet
-- [x] Add acknowledgement for example scans
+## Coming Soon

-- [ ] Training/Finetuning Grading Model Tutorial
+- [ ] Documentation
-- [ ] Write Documentation
+- [ ] Pip installation
-- [ ] Pip-installable
+- [ ] In-depth tutorials on finetuning SpineNet's grading network

-- [x] Note on using for non-commerical tasks only (ask AZ for draft)
-- [x] Add license
+We are always looking to extend SpineNet to make it a more useful tool.
+If you have a request for features please get in touch with us.